phamcongthuy/challenge/faqs.markdown

   <summary>
     <h3 id="How_will_you_measure_the_number_of_people_activated_0">How will you measure the number of people activated?</h3>
   </summary>
   <p>Great question!
-We’re leaning on applicants to define how they plan to reach Angelenos and the number of people that will be reached via their various engagement strategies.
-We expect that Angelenos will be reached via social media, phone calls, in-person engagement, volunteerism, to name a few methods.</p>
+We’re leaning on applicants to define how they plan to reach Angelenos and the number of people that will be reached via their various engagement strategies.</p>
 </details>

 <details>
   <summary>
     <h3 id="Why_did_you_start_the_My_LA2050_Activation_Challenge_4">Why did you start the My LA2050 Activation Challenge?</h3>
   </summary>
   <p>LA is experiencing an exciting and important moment in civic activism.
 While we are inspired by those sparks of civic activism, by many traditional measures, LA lacks civic engagement on a local level.
-Further, many Angelenos report not knowing how to help address the issues they care about most.</p>
+Further, many Angelenos report not knowing how to help address the issues they care about most.
+We're hoping that we can work together to help address barriers to civic engagement and direct civic energy to local actions.</p>
 </details>

 <details>
   <summary>
     <h3 id="Are_there_restrictions_on_what_the_activations_can_address_8">Are there restrictions on what the activations can address?</h3>
   </summary>
-  <p>All activities, whether your organization is a nonprofit or for-profit entity, must comply with the 501c(3) guidelines from the IRS.
+  <p>LA2050 can only fund projects that further charitable and educational purposes within the meaning of IRC section 501(c)(3).
+Thus, whether your organization is a nonprofit or for-profit entity, all activities for which you seek LA2050 grant funding must comply with section 501(c)(3).
 Please also carefully review the detailed rules for the activation challenge.</p>
 </details>

 <details>